flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 #### The 3DS flashcard era (2013-2016)

-There was much progress during the first two years of this console (a big achievement for Nintendo!).
+There wasn't much progress during the first two years of this console (a big achievement for Nintendo!).
 Yet, things took a turn in August 2013...

 ##### The first _real_ 3DS Flashcard {.tabs .active}